 By the time you get someone back to the plant, get the truck loaded, and get it back out there… is it too late?
 In this situation, getting the truck back to the plant was fine… but how do you get it loaded?
 Let’s just say we couldn’t get someone back over there in time… ouch.

-So then the truck turns around and instead of worrying about finding the batch operator that is home after a 15 hour day… what if we could load the truck remotely from dispatch?
+So then the truck turns around and instead of worrying about finding the batch operator that is home after a 15-hour day… what if we could load the truck remotely from dispatch?
 I have a happy customer, don’t lose the slab, don’t need to bother my batch operator, don’t have to keep plants open longer than necessary… it’s a positive outcome for all.

 Since remote batch solved that problem, what else could it solve?

 How hard is it to hire right now?
 How often do we have to sacrifice service for cost?
 How many times a day do we shut down plants based on personnel?
 How many hours/day are our plant operators working?
-Could we finish the day earlier if we utilized all the plants in our network?
+Could we finish the day earlier if we utilize all the plants in our network?
 We dispatch multiple plants centrally… why not batch multiple plants centrally as well?